BilboLight/Simple-Continuous-Speech-Recognition-System/README.md

 <br><br><br><br>

 ---
-# Simple Speech Recognition System
+# Simple Continuous Speech Recognition System<br>
+This is a simple speech recognition system capable of continuous speech recognition, with a vocabulary of 35 words.<br><br>

 #### 1. Dataset